Álvaro Ocaña

-Álvaro Ocaña Gil (born 2 February 1993) is a Spanish professional footballer who plays for Real Jaén as a defender.
+Álvaro Ocaña Gil (born 2 February 1993) is a Spanish professional footballer who plays for Tercera Federación club Mijas-Las Lagunas as a defender.

 Club career

 Born in Teba, Province of Málaga, Ocaña played youth football with Málaga CF, but appeared solely for the reserves as a senior.
 In 2012, he joined Villarreal CF C and, the following year, signed for another lower league club, Écija Balompié from Segunda División B. On 5 January 2014 he scored his third and final goal of the season and contributed to a 2–0 home win against La Roda CF, but his team was eventually relegated.

 On 6 June 2014, Ocaña moved to Doxa Katokopias FC, signing a two-year contract.
 He made his debut in top flight football on 14 September, featuring the full 90 minutes in a 0–4 home loss to AEL Limassol for the Cypriot First Division championship.